-Students interested in Clinical/Laboratory Research typically work on projects that explore relationships or association between the cause of disease and current medical practice with the goal to enhance a better understanding of a disease or disorder.
-Students that apply to this program should have at least two years of undergraduate training in biology or microbiology, interest in infectious diseases/tick-borne diseases, ability to conduct chart review, and some laboratory experience.
+Students interested in Clinical Research typically work on projects that explore relationships or association between the cause of disease and current medical practice with the goal to enhance a better understanding of a disease or disorder.
+Undergraduate and graduate students with basic statistics competency and who are engaged in the following areas are strongly encouraged to apply for this program: Nutrition, Epidemiology, Kinesiology.
+Projects available.

 The epidemiology program targets students currently enrolled in a master’s program in a health-related field.
 Students in the epidemiology program will work with a research scientist on an epidemiology project that may involve conducting scientific literature reviews, assisting with study design, analyzing data, and preparing a manuscript.
 In addition to the independent project, students will have the opportunity to be involved with other epidemiology projects including studies in the US Flu Network, Vaccine Safety Datalink, Marshfield Epidemiologic Study Area, and the Health Care Systems Research Network.
 In many cases, the summer research project can serve as the capstone project or thesis if required for their master's degree program.
 For more information on researchers and current studies, please visit the Center for Clinical Epidemiology and Population Health website.

 Students that apply to the epidemiology program should be currently enrolled in a master's program in a health related field (e.g. MPH), have taken at least one course in epidemiology and one course in biostatistics, have prior experience with statistical software, and have excellent written and verbal communication skills.
+Exceptional undergraduate seniors with a major in a health related field may also be considered.
 Students will use SAS statistical software for data analysis.
+Projects available.

-The mission of the Institute for Oral and Systemic Health (IOSH) is to lead and pave the future of integrating medical-dental care delivery, oral-systemic research, inter-professional education and practice management through the application of health informatics and information technology and applied, preventive and basic sciences to ultimately improve the patient healthcare experience, quality of patient care and lower per capita healthcare cost.
+The mission of the Center for Oral and Systemic Health (COSH) is to lead and pave the future of integrating medical-dental care delivery, oral-systemic research, inter-professional education and practice management through the application of health informatics and information technology and applied, preventive and basic sciences to ultimately improve the patient healthcare experience, quality of patient care and lower per capita healthcare cost.